online-go/gtp2ogs/docs/NOTES.md

 ### If we start gtp2ogs at 08:10

-- `--rejectnewtime 02:00` will reject new games starting from **tomorrow** at 02:00
+- `--rejectnewthreshold 02:00` will reject new games starting from **tomorrow** at 02:00
-- `--rejectnewtime 08:25` will reject new games starting from today at 08:25
+- `--rejectnewthreshold 08:25` will reject new games starting from today at 08:25
-- `--rejectnewtime 10:05` will reject new games starting from today at 10:05
+- `--rejectnewthreshold 10:05` will reject new games starting from today at 10:05
-- `--rejectnewtime 21:30` will reject new games starting from today at 21:30
+- `--rejectnewthreshold 21:30` will reject new games starting from today at 21:30
-- `--rejectnewtime 23:05` will reject new games starting from today at 23:05
+- `--rejectnewthreshold 23:05` will reject new games starting from today at 23:05

 ## If we start gtp2ogs at 21:45

-- `--rejectnewtime 02:00` will reject new games starting from **tomorrow** at 02:00
+- `--rejectnewthreshold 02:00` will reject new games starting from **tomorrow** at 02:00
-- `--rejectnewtime 08:25` will reject new games starting from **tomorrow** at 08:25
+- `--rejectnewthreshold 08:25` will reject new games starting from **tomorrow** at 08:25
-- `--rejectnewtime 10:05` will reject new games starting from **tomorrow** at 10:05
+- `--rejectnewthreshold 10:05` will reject new games starting from **tomorrow** at 10:05
-- `--rejectnewtime 21:30` will reject new games starting from **tomorrow** at 21:30
+- `--rejectnewthreshold 21:30` will reject new games starting from **tomorrow** at 21:30
-- `--rejectnewtime 23:05` will reject new games starting from today at 23:05
+- `--rejectnewthreshold 23:05` will reject new games starting from today at 23:05